Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 suggest:

 - `plugins = bundled,custom-auth,custom-log` will include the bundled plugins
-  plus two custom ones
+  plus two custom ones.
 - `plugins = custom-auth,custom-log` will *only* include the `custom-auth` and `custom-log` plugins.
-- `plugins = off` will not include any plugins
+- `plugins = off` will not include any plugins.

-**Note:** Kong will not start if some plugins were previously configured (i.e.

-have rows in the database) and are not specified in this list.
+**Note:** Kong will not start if some plugins were previously configured (i.e. have rows in the database) and are not specified in this list.
 Before disabling a plugin, ensure all instances of it are removed before restarting Kong.